MikeR94/CI-Project-Milestone-1/README.md

 * ### Latest News

     * The latest news section would be displayed on the main page but only show the most recent and appropiate headlines.
     A small link with the text "read more" will then re-direct the user to the full news article.

+* ### Newsletter

+    * A simple newsletter section that would allow the user to opt-in to monthly emails sent out by Reflection on the latest and best things about Yoga and the business

 [Back to top](<#contents>)